bccomputerscience/COMPB11/homework/Homework8-A.md

 array with values.

 Write array methods that carry out the following tasks for an array of doubles by completting the ArrayMethods class below.
+* Swap the first and last element in your array
+* Shift all of the elements by one to the right and move the last element into the first position.
+* Replace all even elements in your array with zeros.

 ```java
 // You will need to import the Random class